COVID-19 Q&A: Safety for Kids

 - Monitor your health.
 Be alert for symptoms.
 If you are having concerning symptoms, call your healthcare provider.

-We know that kids are sociable, but currently, we should still make an effort to maintain social distancing.
-It is one of the best tools we have against the virus.
+We know that kids are sociable, but currently, we should still make an effort to maintain social distancing for unvaccinated individuals It is one of the best tools we have against the virus.

-If a playdate is a must, outdoors are preferable.
+If a playdate is a must, outdoors are preferable until all children are vaccinated.
 It is key to stress maintaining social distancing, wear face covering if distance cannot be maintained, not sharing foods or drinks, and staying home if sick.
-Offer individually packaged foods and drinks rather than shared items, and don’t forget to use hand sanitizer first.
+Offer individually packaged foods and drinks rather than shared items, and don't forget to use hand sanitizer first.

 How do you keep younger kids to keep their mask on?